 - ¼ cup honey (maple syrup or sugar alternatively)

 - ½ teaspoon vanilla extract

-- 1 (11-ounce) jar lemon curd or homemade lemon curd (I use Ina Garten’s recipe if I’m making homemade)
+- one (11-ounce) jar lemon curd or homemade lemon curd (I use my homemade lemon curd recipe)

-- 1 homemade or store-bought tsoureki, sweet bread or brioche, sliced in ½-inch thick cubes (store bought pound cake alternatively)
+- 1 homemade or store-bought tsoureki, sweet bread or brioche, (approx 10-12 ounce loaf) sliced in ½-inch thick cubes (store bought pound cake alternatively)

-- Combine the berries, honey, cornstarch and orange juice in a medium saucepan over medium-high heat.
-Bring it to a simmer and cook just until the berries begin to break down and release their juices, about 3 minutes.
+- Combine the berries, honey, cornstarch and orange juice and zest in a medium saucepan over medium-high heat.
+Bring it up to a boil then reduce to a simmer and cook just until the berries begin to break down and release their juices, about 3 minutes.
 Take the berries off the heat and allow to cool; the mixture will thicken up a little as is cools.

-- In the meantime whip the cream with the vanilla to soft peaks in a large clean bowl.
+- In the meantime whip the cream with the vanilla to soft peaks in a large clean bowl with a hand mixer.

-- To assemble the trifle, spoon a layer of the lemon cream into a large glass bowl.
+- To assemble the trifle, spoon a layer of the lemon cream into a large clear glass bowl or glass trifle dish.
 Add a layer of pound cake.
-Then soak the cake with a layer of berries and their juices.
-Keep going to make 3 or 4 more layers, depending on the size of the bowl, finishing with a layer of lemon cream and garnish with fresh berries.
-Cover and refrigerate until ready to serve.
+Then soak the cake with a layer of fruit and berries and their juices.
+Keep layering to make 3 or 4 more layers, depending on the size of the bowl, finishing with a layer of lemon cream and garnish with fresh berries.

 - Cover with plastic wrap and refrigerate until ready to serve, between 4 and 24 hours.